delameter/pytermor/docs/guide/install.rst

 CLI usage
 ==========

-Commands like these can be used for quick experimenting without loading the IDE:
+Commands like the ones below can be used for quick experimenting without loading the IDE:

- - One-liner for system-wide installation :comment:`(not recommended)`:
+ - One-liner for system-wide installation :comment:`(which is not recommended)`:

    .. code-block:: console
       :class: highlight-adjacent